Debiday/gr-documents/spark-dgraph-connector/CONTRIBUTING.md

 ### Reporting Bugs

 This section guides you through submitting a bug report for SDC.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps core contributors and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Fill out [the required template](#templates), the information it asks for helps us resolve issues faster.